 Install and run Power BI Desktop

-You can download Power BI Desktop from the Power BI service, by selecting the gear icon, then select Power BI Desktop.
+You can also download Power BI Desktop from the Power BI service.
+Select the Download icon in the top menu bar, and then select Power BI Desktop.

-There are three views in Power BI Desktop: Report view, Data view, and Relationships view.
-Power BI Desktop also includes Query Editor, which opens in a separate window.
-In Query Editor, you can build queries and transform data, then load that refined data model into Power BI Desktop, and create reports.
+Power BI Desktop also includes the Power Query Editor, which opens in a separate window.
+In Power Query Editor, you can build queries and transform data, then load the refined data model into Power BI Desktop to create reports.

 Connect to data